Best of Central Europe Travel Itinerary, Day by Day Guide

 Day 18 Hallstatt Austria

 Take a Day Trip to Hallstatt Austria.
 Hallstatt is a picture-perfect lakeside Alpine village with half-timber homes climbing up a cliff.
 Hallstatt’s lake is full of swans, the streets are lined with balconies of flowers and there is a waterfall backdrop to the entire scene.
 It is possible to DIY this trip but it requires a few connections.
 You have saved a lot of money DIYing the rest of the trip so splurge on this one.
 There are several organized tours available based on your preference.
 I chose the tour that included a trip to the Five Fingers viewing platform in the Alps.
-There are options that include a trip to a salt mine with a slide or to an ice cave with frozen waterfalls.
+Some options include a trip to a salt mine with a slide or to an ice cave with frozen waterfalls.
 Pro tip: all locations are on top of the mountain and a long walk from the cable car drop-off, you will need a coat and possibly mittens.

 Day 19 Innsbruck Austria